Garuda Indonesia: Subsidiaries

-In September 2019, Garuda Indonesia launched the grandchildren of the company, PT Garuda Tauberes Indonesia application.
+In September 2019, Garuda Indonesia launched the grandchildren of company, PT Garuda Tauberes Indonesia application.
 The company is engaged in logistics orders, both for couriers, air cargo gateways and payments through the e-commerce application platform Tauberes.
 The concept carried is smart logistic services.
 In addition, four new grandchildren of the company have also been established.
 The four companies are PT Garuda Daya Pratama Sejahtera, PT Garuda Indonesia Air Charter.
 Then followed, PT Garuda Ilmu Terapan Cakrawala, and PT Garuda Energi Logistik dan Komersial.

 Cooperation

 On 18 August 2018, Garuda Indonesia signed an MoU agreement with the cargo airline Jayawijaya Dirgantara relating to the distribution of cargo from Jayapura to Wamena.